harrisonjansma/Portfolio/README.md

 <p>
 By collecting data on one million Medium stories, I was able to analyze the performance Medium's articles.
 As a result of this project, I found that the top 1% of Medium articles receive two thousand claps.
 Authors can use this metric as a goal when writing future stories.
 By achieving the top 1% of claps, a writer's story is more likely to stand out to Medium's recommendation engine, and as a result, reach new and diverse audiences.  </p>

  <p>The results of my analysis, along with an extensive exploratory data analysis of Medium, can be found in <a href="https://github.com/harrisonjansma/Analyzing_Medium">this repository</a>.

-For a reader-friendly summary, look at the article I published in freeCodeCamp, Medium's largest tech publication.
-You can find the full article <a href="https://github.com/harrisonjansma/Analyzing_Medium">here</a>. </p>
+I also wrote a story detailing my findings in Medium's largest tech publication, freeCodeCamp (496k subscribers).
+The full article can be found <a href="https://medium.freecodecamp.org/how-i-analyzed-a-million-medium-articles-to-learn-how-many-claps-great-stories-get-d688cf92759f">here.</a> I then published the full data-set for public use by Medium's data-science community.
+All 1.4 million data points are freely available on Kaggle.
+My introductory article, describing the dataset and how I collected it, can be found <a href="https://towardsdatascience.com/i-just-published-a-massive-dataset-of-medium-stories-heres-the-link-to-get-it-889bab324138">here.</a> </p>

 October 10, 2018